dblackseam/Blog-Project-Flask/readme.md

 #### Run the local develop server:
 	    make run

 Server will bind 80 port.
-You can get access to server by browser [http://localhost:80](http://localhost:80)
+You can get access to the server by browser [http://localhost:80](http://localhost:80)

 ## How to use: